 The requirements of helping low income individuals and families avoid becoming homeless are reached by the Town of Huntington through the Community Development Agency utilizing the home rehabilitation program to rehabilitate homes, the Huntington Housing Authority section 8 vouchers when available, and partnering with the County and local service agencies to provide counseling, financial assistance and access to care.
 The Town of Huntington youth program guides youth through Drug and Alcohol programs, Project Excel assisted with tutoring, GED classes, interviewing skills workshops, planning for the future, and Sanctuary Project provides counseling, crises intervention and short-term emergency housing.
-The Huntington Opportunity Resource Center aids with the Suffolk County Department of Labor with job interviews and job skill training.
+The Opening Word Program, and the services provides at The Huntington Opportunity Resource Center aided by the Suffolk County Department of Labor aso provide job interviews and job skill training with the purposes of creating new employment, retaining employment or improving working conditions.